kjellm/kjellm.github.com/_posts/2014-10-27-AutocompileLaTeXDocuments.markdown

 layout:     bliki
 ---

-A small shell snippet that will automatically run `pdflatex` when the source file is changed, and display a notification if it fails.
-The notification thing only works on OS X :-/
+A small shell snippet that will automatically run `pdflatex` when the source file is changed.
+It will display a nice Notification Center message (OS X only :-/ ) if the compile fails.

 ```sh
 while true; do